sapagat/evidence/DOCS.md

 ### Obtain instructions

 Provides an http descriptor for uploading to S3 using a pre-signed request.
-In addion it provides an ``attempt_id`` that identifies the upload.
+In addion it provides a ``ticket`` that identifies the upload.

 #### Contract